jbianchi81/alerta5DBIO/README.md

 New procedures may be written following the schema found here: [http://localhost:3000/schemas/crudprocedure.json](http://localhost:3000/schemas/crudprocedure.json) (or locally: public/schemas/crudprocedure.json)

+## Testing

+1. Set up test database connection parameters in config/test.json (use config/test_template.json as template)

+2. Open a terminal, change to the base dir of the application, and run

+    node --test tests/*.js

 ## TODO list

 - [ ] DeleteSitesFromAccessorProcedure